FBarszcz/taskManagerCypressTests/README.md

 To run cypress tests from the dashboard, you should:

 1. yarn install
+2. yarn start
-2. yarn cypress open
+3. In separate terminal yarn cypress open

 To run cypress tests in the headless mode, you should:

-1. yarn install
+2. yarn start
-2. yarn cypress run
+3. In separate terminal yarn cypress run